gear-foundation/academy/docs/20-auction-gas-reservation/gas-reservation.md

 }
 ```

+Now, let's write the function `my_handle_signal`, responsible for:

+- Checking if there is a pending transaction
+- Confirming the availability of reserved gas

-Let’s write the function `my_handle_signal`.
-This function is responsible for checking if there is a pending transaction and if there is a gas reservation available.
-If so, it sends a message `CompleteTx` using that gas.
+If present, the function sends a message `CompleteTx` using the gas.

 ```rust
 #[no_mangle]